 Our banking operations are concentrated in Bermuda, the Cayman Islands, and the Channel Islands and the UK, and we serve customers in these markets.
-In the year ended December 31, 2019, 50%, 31% and 15% respectively, of our total net revenue was derived from our Bermuda, the Cayman Islands, and the Channel Islands and the UK segments.
-In addition, in the year ended December 31, 2019, 40%, 21% and 39% respectively, of our loans originated in Bermuda, the Cayman Islands, and the Channel Islands and the UK.
+In the year ended December 31, 2020, 48%, 29% and 20%, of our total net revenue was derived from our Bermuda, Cayman Islands, and Channel Islands and UK segments, respectively.
+In addition, in the year ended December 31, 2020, 39%, 21% and 40%, of our loans originated in Bermuda, the Cayman Islands, and Channel Islands and the UK, respectively.
 Accordingly, a downturn in these markets may have a profound effect on our banking business.
 In addition, we have sought to expand our core business lines, including through recent acquisitions.
-Any failure in our ability to expand our core business lines, or any reduction in demand for our core services in our Bermuda, Cayman Islands and Channel Islands and the UK segments, including due to perceived reputational risks, increasing regulatory scrutiny over activities in these jurisdictions or otherwise, may adversely impact our business and results of operations, including the ongoing success of any of our acquired businesses.
+Any failure in our ability to expand our core business lines, or any reduction in demand for our core services in our Bermuda, Cayman Islands and Channel Islands and UK segments, including due to perceived reputational risks, increasing regulatory scrutiny over activities in these jurisdictions or otherwise, may adversely impact our business and results of operations, including the ongoing success of any of our acquired businesses.